Democratization of knowledge: History

-Wide dissemination of knowledge is inseparable from the spread of literacy.

 The Information Age is a historical period that began in the mid-20th century.
 It is characterized by a rapid shift from traditional industries, as established during the Industrial Revolution, to an economy centered on information technology.

 Digitization efforts by Google Books have been pointed to as an example of the democratization of knowledge, but Malte Herwig in Der Spiegel raised concerns that the virtual monopoly Google has in the search market, combined with Google's hiding of the details of its search algorithms, could undermine this move towards democratization.

 Google Scholar (and similar scholarly search services) and Sci-Hub (and similar scholarly shadow libraries) have also been pointed to as examples of democratization of knowledge.

 Open Library's and HathiTrust's digitization efforts and their use of the controlled digital lending model are also examples of democratization of knowledge.

-After the most powerful search engine, Google, and the most viewed online encyclopedia, Wikipedia, the most viewed information-based website is the Encyclopædia Britannica.
+After the most popular search engine, Google, and the most viewed online encyclopedia, Wikipedia, the most viewed information-based website is the Encyclopædia Britannica.

-Large language models like ChatGPT or Google Gemini have also been shown as examples of democratization of knowledge.